 For social media pages, this means protecting those accounts with strong, unique passwords and two-factor authentication.
 For your website, this means protecting it against hacking and denial of service attacks.
-Distributed Denial of Service (DDoS) attacks are where a large group of computers simultaneously drown your server in malicious traffic.
-As a political party, you may be able to qualify for free DDoS protection - which makes it much harder for an adversary to take your website down.
-A couple of options includer Cloudflare's Project Galileo or Google's Project Shield, depending upon where you are located.
+Distributed Denial of Service (DDoS)

+attacks are where a large group of computers simultaneously drown your server in malicious traffic.
+As a political party, you may be able to qualify for free DDoS protection - which makes it much harder for an adversary to take your website down - through either Cloudflare's Project Galileo or Google's Project Shield, depending upon where you are located.
 You can apply to either program through their website.
 If your party does not qualify under either of these programs, Cloudflare and other vendors offer paid plans for DDoS protection as well.

-Hosting Your Organization's Website Securely
+Hosting your Organization's website securely

 Websites are hosted on computers - and those are vulnerable to hacking just like your own devices.
 If possible, your organization should take advantage of existing hosting services like Wordpress.com, Wix, or others that manage all the site security for you.
-If your website needs are more complex, or if you need to host your website yourself, then be sure to focus on keeping your operating system and web hosting software up to date, just like you would for your personal computer.
-Consider using well-established cloud hosting providers such as Amazon Web Services (AWS), Microsoft Azure, or Greenhost's eclips.is, which provide enhanced security options for hosted websites.
-Regardless of what tools you use to host your website, ensure that any accounts used to access content editing and configuration settings are protected with strong passwords and two factor authentication.
+If you need to host your website yourself, then be sure that you focus on keeping your operating system and web hosting software up to date, just like you would for your own personal computer.
+Consider using wellestablished cloud hosting providers such as Amazon Web Services (AWS), Microsoft Azure, or Greenhost's Eclips.is, which provide enhanced security options for hosted websites.
+And of course regardless of what tools you use to host your website, ensure that any accounts used to access content editing and configuration settings are protected with strong passwords and two factor authentication.

-If your organization has the technical savvy to host its own website, you should consider choosing a so-called "static-site" or flat website.
-As opposed to dynamic websites, these types of sites reduce the attack surface for hackers and will make your website more attack resistant.
+If your organization has the technical savvy to host your own website, you should also consider choosing a so-called "static-site" or flat website.
+As opposed to dynamic websites, these types of sites reduce the attack surface for hackers and will make your website more attack-resistant.